-Today’s cookie is a really dense pumpkin bar.
-It’s probably more suited for Fall, but I like pumpkin year round and was in the mood for this type of thing yesterday.
-What’s great about these bars is that they are dense and moist rather than cakey.
-They’re like brownies, but pumpkin flavor.
+Today’s “Golden Cinnamon-Pumpkin Bars” are probably more suited for Fall, but I like pumpkin year round and made them anyway.
+What’s great about these pumpkin bars is not only are they made with whole wheat flour, they are dense and moist rather than cakey.
+They’re like brownies, but with pumpkin flavor.
 I used cinnamon chips, but chocolate chips would be great as well.
 This is adapted from the King Arthur Whole Grain Baking Book.

 Golden Cinnamon-Pumpkin Bars

 1 1/3 cups packed light or dark brown sugar (280 grams)